Varun Nagaraj Rao

 About

-I am a computer scientist and social computing researcher with a passion for understanding and mitigating the societal impacts of AI, particularly in the context of labor and technology policy.
-My research spans across societal impacts of AI, explainable AI, and multimodal machine learning.
+I am a computer scientist and social computing researcher focused on the societal impacts of AI, particularly in labor and technology policy.
+My research covers explainable AI, multimodal machine learning, and the broader societal implications of AI.

 Bio